 As Real Estate Investment Trusts (REITs) are generally owned and managed by different real estates, there are many different types of REITs.
 Here’s a list of the different types of REITs:

-You need to be sure that retailers are having a good cash flow with good sales so that there would not be any delayed or default monthly payments.
-So what you can do is by making sure the retail REITs that you are investing in have a very high change to generate good profits and strong balance sheets.
+You need to be sure that retailers have good cash flow with good sales so that there would not be any delayed or default monthly payments.
+So what you can do is by making sure the retail REITs that you are investing in have a very high chance to generate good profits and strong balance sheets.
 Take the most out of this opportunity to invest in really good retail REITs.

 Is the area of office REIT that you are planning to invest in doing good economically?
 Will they have enough capital?
-These are some of the questions that you need to ask yourself and make research before going ahead and buying office REITs.
+These are some of the questions that you need to ask yourself and do some research before going ahead and buying office REITs.

-If the demand for healthcare services are high, the likelihood for the healthcare real estate to be in a good state increases.
-You might want to consider companies where healthcare experience is top-notch with a strong balance sheet.
+If the demand for healthcare services is high, the likelihood for the healthcare real estate to be in a good state increases, you might want to consider companies where healthcare experience is top-notch with a strong balance sheet.